sachinoo/p2SachinKarki/README.md

  And so on.

  ## Common mistakes in the current Design

+ - All the functions are not clear.
+Some of them are still confusing for me after using for several years as well.
+ - In the modern dashboards we see a lot of features with multiple displays which might distract the user easily and may cause serious conditions as well.

  ## Improvements for the design of the Dashboard

+ - The design should be simple to use.
+ - Use of less number of screens.
+ - Use of voice commands could be a better idea too.

  ## Sketch for the suggested design